 - Conduct research on the market and the competition.
 See how others are conducting their business, marketing and pricing their products, which channels they’re using, and how to proceed with fulfilment.
 This can be used to inform your business strategy.

 - Start your business.
-Establish your brand with a solid name and logo.
+Establish your brand with a solid name and logo created using a logo maker.
 Then set up your ecommerce website.